 - Newbury, England

-Small class sizes ensure that each student receives individual attention from their tutors, providing a learning experience which is unique to their needs.
+This course is designed to suit pupils of every level from A1 to C1: the very limited number of participants in each class (a maximum of 8 but often 3 or 4) ensures that each student receives individual attention from their tutors, providing a learning experience which is unique to their needs.
 This close proximity between students and teachers fosters close relationships and a supportive environment, which builds confidence amongst the young learners and encourages them to succeed.

 Teachers challenge students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
 This sets the pace for each learner to surpass their academic expectations and achieve more than they thought possible.

 In tandem with English language development, the course piques the intellectual curiosity of the learners by exposing them to a range of authentic sources from different academic subjects, which in turn develops their critical thinking skills as they discuss and analyse them.

 The mix of nationalities in the classroom and the wide range of materials covered creates an international outlook amongst students, broadening their horizons and exposing them to new ideas, cultures and ways of thinking.